 I am a therapist because I love people: their stories, their questions, their dreams, and their doubts.
 I provide a safe space for every part of you, and every part of your story.
 My education and training, the people I encounter, and the paths of pain and healing in my own story have been faithful teachers of the geography of the soul, of suffering, and of growth and change.

 My work is grounded in solid training and tested philosophies of care and practice.
 Because I have a holistic perspective, I seek to integrate the realities and strengths of mind, body, and spirit.
-Being a spiritually-integrated therapist does not mean that I require my clients to embrace a particular religion or way of thinking.
-It simply means that I seek to nurture the mind and heart, as well as the soul.
+Being a spiritually-integrated therapist does not mean that I require my clients to embrace a particular religion or way of thinking– or any spiritual interest at all.
+It simply means that I seek to nurture the soul, as well as the mind, body, and emotions.
 To heal, we must listen to and care for the whole self.
 To be spiritually-integrated allows for the opportunity to connect with something larger within us and beyond us–and what that means is different for every person.
 If your faith or spiritual practice is a vital part of your identity and life, we can explore together how that may resource you in your healing journey.